yellowmessenger/documentation/docs/cookbooks/voice-as-channel/voicearchitecture.md

 Voice bot has a simple working architecture with two most important components.
 Let us take an inbound usecase as an example and understand the complete workflow.

-1. **Telephony platform**: This takes care of voice processing related options like initilizing calls, call forwarding, call waiting etc. which enables the robust platform capabilities for bot functioning.
+1. **Telephony platform**: This takes care of voice processing related options like initilizing calls, call forwarding, and call waiting. which enables the robust platform capabilities for bot functioning.
-2. **Yellow Cloud platform**: This is responsible for the business logic, NLP, conversation flow etc.
+2. **Yellow Cloud platform**: This is responsible for the business logic, NLP, and conversation flow.

 ![](https://i.imgur.com/ii1yOS5.png)

-A voice bot functions as mentioned in the following steps:
+A voice bot functions as mentioned in the following:

 **Initialize a conversation**